-- Coordination of data, services through increasing cross collaboration, communication, breaking down silos within the agency. - Identify redundancies and streamline services and processes. - Increase ease of access. - Working with our external partners taking a team approach to maximize resources and available services. - Determining our data systems, evaluate what data we collect, where systems can talk to each other; evaluate data systems in general where we need to modify or replace. - -Consider Restriction and privacy - -Partner limitations to data - Client Pre-screening (one time), linkage from Head Start, or any program to another program. - Sharing of common client data to reduce redundancy and offer more attractive client experience. - Research (feasibility study) to create a phased model that leads toward a universal application, coordinating services to reduce redundancy.
+- Coordination of data, services through increasing cross collaboration, communication, and breaking down silos within the agency. - Identify redundancies and streamline services and processes. - Increase ease of access. - Working with external partners taking a team approach to maximize resources and available services. - Determining data systems: evaluating data collected, using systems that share data considering restriction, privacy, and partner limitations to data. - Client Pre-screening (one time), linkage from Head Start, or any program to another program. - Sharing of common client data to reduce redundancy and offer more attractive client experience. - Conduct feasibility study to create a phased model that leads toward a universal application, coordinating services and reducing redundancy.